mesqueeb/is-what/README.md

     this.speciality = somethingSpecial
   }
 }
 const specialObject = new SpecialObject('I am a special object!
-I am a class!!!')
+I am a class instance!!!')

 // let's check:
 import { isPlainObject, isAnyObject, getType } from 'is-what'